Dsqr2/Portfolio/README.md

 Dive into a collection of projects that highlight my hands-on experience and showcase my problem-solving abilities.
 Each project comes with a brief description, key technologies used, and links to explore further.
 # 4. Contact Us:
 Reach out to me using the contact form powered by Formspree.
 Whether you have inquiries, collaboration proposals, or just want to connect, this section provides a seamless way to get in touch.
+# 5. Resume:
+From this section, you can download my Resume.

 # Technologies Used:
 1. HTML